Yiluo-pHoton/Electrick_ROV/notebook.md

 	* Test if the voltage reading is symmetric for different pairs of current-giving electrodes
 	* Move the uno code to work on mega (David)
 	* Python Serial communication (Yiluo)

+__April 29, 2019__

+* Define some terminologies (based on 8-electros):
+	* **1/4 frame** : one pair provides voltage and the rest of them measure.
+	* **full frame** : finish iterating 4 electro-pairs and measure the corresponding voltages at each 1/4 frame.
+At this stage, we can generate our first image.
+	* **take turn** : switch from one electros to another
+	* **full turns** : go through all electros and finally come back to it self

+* General plan:
+	* For a 1/4 frame, we take measurements from 6-electros and record them with another two stub data(0V and 5V).
+	* We take measurements on 1/4 frame repeatedly 40 times.
+It will take arduino (analogread() takes 1/10000s) 0.096s to get all the data.

+* To do list:
+	* Communication speed between python and arduino is not sure yet; create visualization of voltage on each node.
+(Yiluo)
+	* Get robots setup.
+(Frank)
+	* Build high-pass filter and low pass filter to generate High Frequency AC current.